yadt/yadtshell/man-yadtshell.md

 starts all services that had been stopped before.

 * info :
-Shows the last known state of the target, does not retrieve data from hosts
+Shows the last known state of the target, does not retrieve data from hosts.

 * ignore *SERVICES* :
-ignores the specified services all following actions will be skipped and its results are always successfull
+ignores the specified services all following actions will be skipped and its results are always successful.

 * updateartefact *ARTEFACTS* :
-updates the specified artefacts, but _disregarding any service dependencies_
+updates the specified artefacts, but _disregarding any service dependencies_.

 * lock *HOSTS* :
 Locks the host(s), ensuring that only you can perform operations on it.
-Needs a message option.
+Requires a message option.

 # OPTIONS
 * --reboot :